ankitaabad/zipup-docs/docs/deploying-app.md

 2. Click **Create New** from the submenu

 3. Provide an application name and click **Create**
 4. Define the `start command` for your application.
-This command is executed when the deployed artifact starts (e.g., `npm run start` or `node server.js`).
+This command is executed when an artifact is uploaded or app is restarted. (e.g., `npm run start` or `node server.js`).

 :::warning
 The start command is required for deployment.